Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • They spit out food after initially taking it

-• They only eat the first few pieces then lose interest
+• They eat the first few pieces then lose interest

 Medium-Term Signs